Samsung Galaxy S20

-The Samsung Galaxy S20 is a series of Android-based smartphones designed, developed, marketed, and manufactured by Samsung Electronics as part of its Galaxy S series.
+The Samsung Galaxy S20 is a series of Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
 They collectively serve as the successor to the Galaxy S10 series.
-The first three smartphones were unveiled at Samsung's Galaxy Unpacked event on 11 February 2020 while the Fan Edition model was unveiled at Samsung's Galaxy Unpacked event on 23 September 2020.

-The S20 series consists of the flagship Galaxy S20 and Galaxy S20+ models differentiated primarily by screen size, the larger camera-focused model, the Galaxy S20 Ultra, and the cheaper flagship model, the Galaxy S20 FE.
-Key upgrades over the previous model, in addition to improved specifications, include a display with a 120 Hz refresh rate, an improved camera system supporting 8K video recording (7680×4320) for the first three models and a super-resolution zoom of 30–100x, depending on the model.

-The first three phones were released in the United States on 6 March 2020 and in Europe on 13 March 2020, while the Fan Edition was released globally on 2 October 2020.
-The Galaxy S20 FE, S20, S20+, and S20 Ultra launch prices started at $699, $999, $1,199 and $1,399, respectively.
+The first three smartphones (Galaxy S20, Galaxy S20+, and the Galaxy S20 Ultra) were unveiled at Samsung's Galaxy Unpacked event on February 11, 2020 alongside Galaxy Z Flip, and they were released in the United States on March 6, 2020 and in Europe on March 13, 2020.
+The Galaxy S20 FE, was first announced on September 23, 2020, and released on October 3, 2020.

 It is the first smartphone lineup to receive USB fast-charger certification from the USB Implementers Forum (USB-IF).

-In May, a rugged variant for military use named "Tactical Edition" was released.
+In May, a rugged variant for military use named the "Tactical Edition" was released.

-The Galaxy S20 was succeeded by the Galaxy S21, which was announced on 14 January 2021.
+The Galaxy S20 was succeeded by the Galaxy S21, which was announced on January 14, 2021.
+In April 2022, following the release of its new flagship, the Galaxy S22, Samsung released a refreshed version of the Galaxy S20 FE known as the Galaxy S20 FE 2022, which has the same processor as the Galaxy S20 series.
+It has 6 GB of RAM and 128 GB of internal storage and ships with One UI 4 based on Android 12.

 History

-The title of the phone was originally presumed to be the Galaxy S11, due to its being the logical extension from the predecessor, the Galaxy S10.
-However, successive leaks in January 2020 revealed the title of the phone to be the Galaxy S20, because it was released in the year of 2020.
-In addition, details regarding the phone were leaked widely before the release, to the extent that almost all details regarding the specifications and design of the phone were known before the release.
-Leaker Max Weinbach obtained the actual phone a month before the release, confirming everything the community already guessed.
-Commentators remarked that by February, "most everything the company is planning to introduce has already leaked out."
+The title of the phone was originally presumed to be the Galaxy S11, due to it being the logical extension from its predecessor, the Galaxy S10.
+However, successive leaks in January 2020 revealed the title of the phone to be the Galaxy S20, because it was released in the year 2020.

+Leaker Max Weinbach obtained the actual phone a month before the release, confirming the leaks, and that by February, "almost everything the company is planning to introduce has already leaked out."
 In addition to charts on the phone's specifications, marketing material and images of the phones themselves in real life were leaked.